 top of page

-In a new development described in Nature Nanotechnology, a group of researchers formulated a vaccine that achieved complete clearance of solid tumors and prevents tumor relapse.
+In a new development described in Nature Nanotechnology, a group of researchers formulated a vaccine that achieved complete clearance of solid tumors and prevented tumor relapse.
 This was proven through the application of this vaccine on melanoma tumor models.

 The ASPIRE vaccine system develops the body's immune responses to these bodies in ways that other treatments fail to do.